 With so many questions left unanswered, and much to be determined about what is needed, what works, and indeed what the future holds for schools and pupils up and down the country, leaders, teachers and support staff are still very much in search of answers, best practice, evidence of what works, and learning from colleagues across the sector.

-Alongside the case studies and expert advice from specialists in attainment and inclusion at primary and secondary level, in line with the needs of the sector this year the Conference will also feature a dedicated teaching assistants stream to analyse methods for effective deployment of crucial support staff, and how to ensure TAs are effectively utilised as part of COVID recovery plans.
-A number of special schools will also feature on the agenda, to encourage learning between these settings and mainstream providers, as a number of those who engaged in our research noted the likely lessons that can be learned, and perspectives that can be shared, between these contexts to help ensure outstanding support for every pupil during the coming months.
+Alongside the case studies and expert advice from specialists in attainment and inclusion at primary and secondary level, in line with the needs of the sector this year the Conference featured a dedicated teaching assistants stream to analyse methods for effective deployment of crucial support staff, and how to ensure TAs are effectively utilised as part of COVID recovery plans.
+A number of special schools also featured on the agenda, to encourage learning between these settings and mainstream providers, as a number of those who engaged in our research noted the likely lessons that can be learned, and perspectives that can be shared, between these contexts to help ensure outstanding support for every pupil during the coming months.

 This article was written by Lauren Powell, IG Schools Portfolio Lead